 This can shed some light/form the basis of assumptions on mortality, fertility and immigration rates (e.g. according to the ABS data, different ethnic groups seem to have quite contrasting growth rates), which implications on the composition (e.g. age-composition) for the workforce in a decade’s time.

-Since the composition of the population per different age groups will change at different rates at each postcode overtime, the proportion of productive workforce will accordingly change.
+Since the composition of the population by age group in each postcode will change at different rates overtime, the proportion of productive workforce will change accordingly.

 Likewise when we multiply the average income by the number of productive workers over time, the income of the postcode in aggregate will also change.

 Average income per capita (regardless of age) can be derived by dividing the aggregate income by the total number of residents in the postcode.
-This can serve as an indicator of the well-being of all residents.
+This can serve as an indicator of financial well-being of all residents.

-We can then find out if the difference in average income between top performing postcodes and worst performing postcodes and to see if that difference widens overtime
+We can then find out if the difference in average income between top performing postcodes and the worst performing to see if that difference widens overtime

 Note that average income is only applicable to those who can earn an income – i.e. from 15 to 64 year-olds